Saturday, December 31, 2022

 - 7:30 PM

-Maria Ressa is the co-founder, CEO, and executive editor of Rappler.com, an online news organization in the Philippines.
+Maria Ressa is the co-founder and CEO, of Rappler.com, an online news organization in the Philippines.
 Maria, one of TIME’s “Person of the Year” for 2018 and TIME’s “100 Most Influential People” in 2019, has been honored around the world for her courageous and bold work in fighting disinformation, “fake news”, and attempts to silence the free press.
 In 2021, she was awarded the Nobel Peace Prize for her work in exposing abuses of power and growing authoritarianism under the Philippine president, Rodrigo Duterte.
 As she accepted the award, Maria called the world to action, reminding us all that “Without facts, you can’t have truth.
 Without truth, you can’t have trust.
 Without trust, we have no shared reality, no democracy, and it becomes impossible to deal with our world’s existential problems: climate, coronavirus, the battle for truth.”

 Maria advises organizations and corporations on corporate governance, values, and strategy.
 Her experience as a journalist and an entrepreneur in the digital world makes her a sought-after keynote speaker and panelist.